Accessibility Services in the Library

-Services for Students with Disabilities coordinates the provision of course textbooks, course packs and other required material in alternate formats.
-Requests should be made to SSD as soon as possible after courses have been selected.
+Accessibility Services coordinates the provision of course textbooks, course packs and other required material in alternate formats.
+Requests should be made to Accessibility Services as soon as possible after courses have been selected.

 Students who require library material in an alternate format should request a token (a unique password) from Services for Students with Disabilities.
 This token will allow them to search the Accessible Content E-Portal (ACE Portal).
 ACE Portal is a repository of library books that have been digitized and made available in accessible formats.
 Find more information about ACE Portal here.